Batting order (cricket): Lower order or tail

 The lower order is defined as the batters batting at positions 8, 9, 10 and 11.
-It is usually made up of players who have average or poor batting skills, commonly known as tailenders (tail ender or tail-ender).
-These players are the team's specialist bowlers and sometimes the wicketkeeper, or even players on debut if their batting abilities are unproven because bowlers with better batting abilities, aspiring all-rounders or wicketkeepers do have a chance to move up the order over the course of their careers (notably Steve Smith moved from 7 to 3 or 4, and Ashton Agar moved from 11 to 7 in first-class cricket).
-However, some bowlers do establish themselves as competent lower order batters, especially at no. 8 where many bowlers become bowling all-rounders, as in the case of fast bowlers Wasim Akram and Jason Holder, both of whom have a Test double century each to their names.
+It is usually made up of players who have poorer batting skills compared to others in the team or new team members who are often placed there before they prove themselves a worthy batter; they are commonly known as tailenders (tail ender or tail-ender).
+These players are the team's specialist bowlers and sometimes the wicketkeeper, or even players on debut if their batting abilities are unproven.
+Bowlers with better batting abilities, aspiring all-rounders, or wicketkeepers do have a chance to move up the order over the course of their careers (notably Steve Smith moved from 7 to 3 or 4, and Ashton Agar moved from 11 to 7 in first-class cricket).
+However, some bowlers establish themselves as competent lower order batters, especially at no. 8 where many bowlers become bowling all-rounders, as in the case of fast bowlers Wasim Akram and Jason Holder, both of whom have a Test double century each to their names.
 By the same token, opening batters could move down the order due to poor form, having a top-heavy line-up or being better suited to play against spin bowling (notably Moeen Ali moving down from an opener to no. 7, or even 8, since the 2015 Ashes series, but has since also played at 3 in 2018).
 Therefore, the start of the lower order may vary in position depending on the balance of the side in terms of overall batting capability.
 Also, given that batters in ODIs and Twenty20 need to score quickly and aggressively, an opener in limited-overs forms of the game may bat down the order in Tests.
 A batting lineup containing more bowlers than usual may be described as having a "long tail".